 Depending on what team you work on and what performance indicators matter to your goals, you can quickly change how you’re looking at the data to understand how well your content has been reaching your audience.

 Maybe that means honing in on which days of the week typically see peak social engagement on mobile devices, or which hour of the day sees your most loyal audience read your content.
 A good place to start is to toggle back and forth between engaged time and pageviews to familiarize yourself with how those trends might differ -- you might be surprised to see a high quantity of pageviews that had low engagement, or find relatively few pageviews racking up a ton of engagement.

-Below the visualization graph you’ll see the top 20 pieces of content, ranked by default by the total engaged minutes readers spent with that article over your defined date range.
-But your can easily re-rank the list by either pageviews or average engaged minutes so you can see what articles are grabbing attention, and which ones are keeping it.
+Below the visualization graph you’ll see the top 50 article pages, ranked by default by the total engaged minutes readers spent with each article over your defined date range.
+You can re-sort this list by any of the available metrics.

 Successes and missed opportunities are automatically flagged with badges that give you a smarter, deeper perspective on how a given article performed to better inform longer-term strategies and decisions.

-Once you've found a view top stories sorted with the pivots and filters you want to share, select the export button to download a CSV of those 20 stories to share with your team or incorporate into your other projects.
+Once you've found a top stories view sorted with the pivots and filters you want to share, select the export button to download a CSV of those 50 stories to share with your team or incorporate into your other projects.